michael8rown/ansible/README.md

 ### Step 1: Pre-installation tasks

 `1_pre_install.sh` does some of the usual housekeeping I perform before beginning, such as checking internet connection and running `timedatectl`.
-Checking internet is actually unncessary because, if you didn't have an internet connection, you would not have been able to install `git` above.
+(NOTE: Checking internet is actually unncessary; if you don't have an internet connection, you wouldn't be able to install `git` above.)

-You are also instructed to format the disk using `cfdisk /dev/disk`, and you are given a recommended structure.
+You are also instructed to format the disk using `cfdisk /dev/disk`, and you are offered a recommended structure.
 The pattern I always use is

 * an EFI boot device at `/dev/vda1`
 * a root device at `/dev/vda2`